segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 30. In the permissions menu, grant your service principal **Can Manage** permissions.

 > warning " "
-> Before continuing, note the Client ID and Client Secret for your Service Principal: you'll need these variables when configuring the Azure Data Lakes destination in the Segment app.
+> Before continuing, note the Client ID and Client Secret for your Service Principal: you'll need this information when configuring the Azure Data Lakes destination in the Segment app.

 ### Step 6 - Configure Databricks Cluster